List Randomizer

 Bob Martinez, David Kim, Eva Petersen, Grace Williams, Henry Müller

-Algorithm: Fisher-Yates | Items: 8 | Selected: 3 | Unique: ✓Client-Side Processing
+Algorithm: Fisher-Yates | Items: 8 | Selected: 3 | Unique: ✓How This Tool Works

 All randomization runs locally in your browser.
 Your participant list — which may include real names — is never transmitted to our servers.
 This tool works fully offline.